JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_2/Amar_Das_Hyms.md

 One man bringeth _the full goblet_, another cometh and filleth _the cup_.
 The intellect of him who drinketh departeth, and intoxication entereth his brain.
-He distinguisheth not between mine and thine, and 1s buffeted by his master.
+He distinguisheth not between mine and thine, and is buffeted by his master.
 If possible, drink not at all the false wine,
 By which man forgetteth God and receiveth punishment at His court.
 Nanak, he who by God’s look of favour meeteth the true Guru, obtaineth the true wine from him.